Ingredient Name: Blue Dates

 Any precautions?

-- Be sure you are buying dates from a reputable source as some dates do carry diseases
+Be sure you are buying this ingredient from a reputable source

 I found some blue dates but the colours are not dark, $18/lb, are they good?